 There are instances during writing or mixing where you don’t need any extensive or in-depth volume modulations.
 Some people also prefer to create or edit with minimal device layouts that use just the essentials of volume automation.
 The Volume Former is an excellent example of the type of plugin that fits these situations quite well.

-- Sync/Free Mode – Users have the option of either synchronizing their modulations to a track’s tempo in Sync mode or manually configuring them in Free Mode.
+You have the option of either synchronizing their modulations to a track’s tempo in Sync mode or manually configuring them in Free Mode.
 There is a rate knob above this setting to adjust during playback to create interesting rhythmic modulation combinations.

 There are three types of automation on hand with the Volume Former.
-Users can choose between a volume control, low pass, or high-pass filter as their primary parameter.
+You can choose between a volume control, low pass, or high-pass filter as their primary parameter.
 You quickly switch between trigger modes using a simple switch next to the bypass setting.

 4. Soundspot Evade

 The Evade plugin by Soundspot carries a lightweight processing system that puts minimal load on your CPU.